Inuit women: Health issues

 Scientists have found that the Inuit seem to experience more illness and health issues than other groups, especially the women and children, and especially in the post-modernization period.
 A possible explanation is that the Inuit diet was traditionally high in fat and protein and low in fruits and vegetables.

 More likely explanations include a change in diet after modernization, a decrease in physical activity as traditional jobs such as hunting and constructing homes are practised less, or exposure to alcohol, tobacco, and other drugs.
 Whatever the cause, diabetes, heart disease, and high cholesterol are known recurring health problems for the Inuit.
 Studies have shown that these issues are worse for women than other groups.
+Food insecurity within the household remains an issue; a family with no male hunters often struggles to feed itself.
+The decline in interest in traditional hunting among Inuit youth, which has been encouraged by outside forces such as the Canadian government, leads to a lack of fresh food.
+Women with no hunters in the family describe this as an obstacle to food security, as store-bought food grows increasingly expensive and does not always meet nutritional needs.

 Another major issue facing the Inuit is that, after modernization, suicide among Canadian and Greenlandic Inuit, violence, depression, and substance abuse have become increasingly prevalent.

 The pressure for Inuit women to conform to the dress and behavior of modern Western culture is immense; however, many aspects of modern culture are foreign to the Inuit women and are at odds with the traditional practices of their culture.